-To protect gasoline system from excessive pressure or vacuum, or from sudden pressure, replace lost caps with caps of the same design available from your Winnebago Industries dealer or a dealership that sells Ford vehicles.
+To protect gasoline system from excessive pressure or vacuum, or from sudden pressure, replace lost caps with caps of the same design available from your dealer.

 STARTING AND STOPPING ENGINE

 Refer to your chassis operating guide for the manufacturer's recommendations on starting and stopping the engine.